 - 1. Outside oven surfaces: Clean with a damp cloth.
 To prevent damage to the operating parts inside the oven, water should not be allowed to seep into ventilation openings. - 2.
 Label: Do not remove.
 Wipe with a damp cloth. - 3.
 Inside the Oven: Wipe with a damp cloth after using.
 Mild detergent may be used if needed.
 Do not use harsh detergents or abrasives. - 4.
 Oven Door: Wipe with a soft dry cloth when steam accumulates inside or around the outside of the oven door.
 During cooking, especially under high humidity conditions, steam is given off from the food.
 (Some steam will condense on cooler surfaces, such as the oven door.
 This is normal.)
+Inside of the oven door.
+This is normal.)
 Inside surface is covered with a heat and vapor barrier film.
 Do not remove.